beekhof/calendar-sync/README.md

 # Calendar Sync Tool

-A one-way synchronization tool that syncs events from a work Google Calendar to a personal Google Calendar.
+A one-way synchronization tool that syncs events from a work Google Calendar to a personal calendar (Google Calendar or Apple Calendar/iCloud).
 This tool is designed to work around admin restrictions by using API access instead of the standard calendar sharing UI.

 ## Overview

-The Calendar Sync Tool creates a read-only "Work Sync" calendar in your personal Google account, populated with filtered events from your work calendar.
+The Calendar Sync Tool creates a read-only "Work Sync" calendar in your personal calendar account (Google Calendar or Apple Calendar/iCloud), populated with filtered events from your work Google Calendar.
 The work calendar is the "source of truth" - any manual changes made to the synced calendar will be overwritten on the next sync.

 ### Key Features

-- **One-way sync**: Work calendar → Personal calendar
+- **One-way sync**: Work calendar → Personal calendar (Google or Apple)
+- **Multiple destination support**: Sync to Google Calendar or Apple Calendar/iCloud
 - **Automatic filtering**: Only syncs relevant events (6 AM - midnight, excludes timed OOF events)
 - **Recurring event expansion**: Expands recurring events into individual instances
 - **Two-week window**: Syncs current week + next week